This post is more than a year old and might not reflect our current knowledge and opinions anymore.

 Default templates

-While I recommend having and using Whonix on Qubes for privacy reasons, you might not need Debian (or at least not the full eversion, just the minimal template), and not installing it will speed up the process as well as saving bandwidth and disk space.
+While I recommend having and using Whonix on Qubes for privacy reasons, you might not need Debian (or at least not the full version, just the minimal template), and not installing it will speed up the process as well as saving bandwidth and disk space.

 System not asking for passphrase while booting when using storage encryption